-Nova Scotia Museum Research Grants Program 2016 - CLOSED
+Nova Scotia Museum Research Grants Program 2020

 The Nova Scotia Museum Research Grant Program, administered by the museum's board of governors, annually contributes funding toward research projects that improve Nova Scotians' understanding of heritage or offer a different interpretation of our province's cultural history.
 Results from the research can generate artifacts and specimens for the provincial collections.